Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 ### My grandpa :mage_man:

 &nbsp;&nbsp;&nbsp;&nbsp;Surprisingly, my *grandpa* (my mom's dad) was a computer engineer too.
 He had a small electric store for ham radio, and **he built his own computer** using an Intel 8085 and *Assembly Language*.
 I found a beginner's guide book for Assembly programming after he passed away.
 In his era, he must have had absolutely *nothing* to help and guide him but the book.
 However, he survived and **created a system** to assist with his paperwork ***decades before** the world started switching from paper to digital*.
-&nbsp;&nbsp;&nbsp;&nbsp;It was not so easy for him to code in his era same as mine, *or even harder*.
+&nbsp;&nbsp;&nbsp;&nbsp;It was not so easy for him to code in his era as same in mine; *it was even harder*.
 Before coding, *he needed to build a computer* in the first place to execute his code.
 And there was no shortcut in Assembly.
-He needed to manage **all parts of his computer** with his code; there were no default functions or libraries, and a line of the raw code could move *only one part* of the machine *only once*.
+He needed to manage **all parts of his computer** with his code; there were no default functions or libraries, and a line of raw code could move *only one part* of the machine *only once*.
 But at the same time, he could control **everything**.
 He controlled every single bit of memory, every single character on the screen, and every single blink of the LED light on his computer.

 &nbsp;&nbsp;&nbsp;&nbsp;This sounds astonishing and something special&mdash;and it is actually.
 But ***this is a foundation and the beginning of modern computing,** and he was standing in it.*